Bachir-Seghir/Jobify/jobify-tailwind/README.md

 In this app we used Tailwind css as a utility-first CSS framework for rapidly building custom user interfaces.

-Jobify App is consisted to host two type of subscribers , Condidates & Employers condidates can register for free , and there is a pricing plans for Employers
+Jobify App is consisted to host two types of subscribers , Condidates & Employers condidates can register for free , and there is a pricing plans for Employers